TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 TEST_PREFIX
 ~~~~~~~~~~~

-All of the patchers can be used as class decorators.
+All of the patchers can be used as kundi decorators.
 When used in this way
 they wrap every test method on the class.
 The patchers recognise methods that
 start with ``'test'`` as being test methods.
 This is the same way that the
 :class:`unittest.TestLoader` finds test methods by default.